joAQUINCE/IDD-Fa19-Lab6/README.md

 # ChatBot

-*Cell Phone Verification ChatBot.
-Implemented by Eduardo J. Castillo*
+*Cell Phone Verification ChatBot - Implemented by Eduardo J. Castillo*

 ## Description of the ChatBot